 This procedure is for disclosures about matters other than a breach of an employee's own contract of employment.
-If an employee is concerned that his/her own contract has been, or is likely to be, broken, he/she should use the Council's Grievance Procedure.
+If an employee is concerned that their own contract has been, or is likely to be, broken, they should use the Council's Grievance Procedure.